uthcode/learntosolveit/source/topcoder.rst

 C++ is an object oriented extension to the C programming language.
 C++ provides many benefits over traditional C while still maintaining C compatibility, allowing people to use C and C++ program in the same program.
-Within a competition, you'll be required to use some basic C++ functionality to sovle problems.
+Within a competition, you'll be required to use some basic C++ functionality to solve problems.
 What follows is a basic explanation for programmers who are currently familiar with C. ::